kevindavis/segment-relay/README.md

 1. Deploy this code somewhere

     [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

+    Remember the URL you deployed it to, you'll need it in step 4.
+If you used the deploy button above it should look something like [yourappname].herokuapp.com.
 2. Set up a Postgres DB

     A database should be created and set up for you if you use the deploy button above.